wp-plugins/editorial-calendar/readme.txt

 3. Drag and drop posts to easily change dates and arrange your calendar.

 == Changelog ==

+= 0.4 =
+* We are now doing a better job arranging our tooltips and setting GMT dates correctly.

 = 0.3 =
 * Additional bug fixes and stabalizations as well as the ability to add new posts to a given date from the calendar.